 Sometimes Dale would say, man, people just don’t understand that for the majority of Wesley’s life, he was abused and told he’s total shit.
 Now all these people are paying attention to him and it’s seriously freaking him out.
 God help you when Wesley started hearing the voices.
 Nothing you can do but get out of the way.

 I was and always will be kind of a sheltered suburban dummy, so nothing that ever happened with Wesley really sank in until much later in life.
 Experience after experience, I have developed a sort of Teflon in terms of absorbing a situation.
 You know how you have semi-tragic losses in your life?
 It can happen in any number of ways.
 Burglary, fire, carelessness.
 At some point in time, everybody gets jacked.
 I’ve been jacked a bunch of times, but none stick with me like this one.

 The last time I saw Wesley was March 1999 outside of The Big Horse Saloon in Wicker Park.
 It had probably been a few months since our paths had crossed.
 After exchanging pleasantries, Wesley tried to sell me one of his drawings for $20.
 I reminded him that I had bought several of his classic depictions of the Chicago skyline the last time we met—which was true.
 “Buy another one,” he said.
 And so I did.
 The drawing was eventually rolled up in a cardboard tube along with the others, and stored my bedroom closet.

-In June, I moved to San Francisco.
+In June, I finally moved to San Francisco.
 Upon unpacking, I discovered the Wesley drawings were missing.
-Even though I specifically intended to put that cardboard tube in the cargo bay of the U-Haul truck I personally drove cross-country, a week later: no drawings.
+Even though I specifically intended to put those cardboard tubes in the cargo bay of the U-Haul truck, a week later: no drawings.
 Or did I?
-I remember taking them downstairs and outside but I can’t say for sure exactly where or if actually I put them…in the truck…and I knew that my best friend and moving helper wouldn’t take them…
+I remember taking them downstairs and outside but I can’t say for sure exactly where or if actually I put them…in the truck…and I knew that my brother and moving helper wouldn’t take them…

 THE NIGHTMARE VISION OF WICKER PARK ARTIST AND ROCK N ROLL STAR WESLEY WILLIS